Canterbury’s high street McDonald’s are now forcing customers to pay to use the toilet.

 The unofficial free toilet provider has introduced a ‘pay to pee’ scheme, which requires customers to purchase food to be able to access the toilets.

-A four-digit code is shown at the bottom of each receipt, which then has to be tapped in to an electronic pin-pad to be able to activate the door to the WC.
+A four-digit code is shown at the bottom of each receipt, which then has to be tapped into an electronic pin-pad, to be able to activate the door to the WC.

-Another regular of the fast-food chain took to Twitter to share their frustration.
+Another McDonald’s customer took to Twitter to share their frustration.

 Loool Canterbury McDonalds are doing the most, imagine they give you a code for the toilet ONLY if you buy something😂🤦